Key Points:

 The Ride Isn’t Quick…

-The number of stops the bus makes along the route also makes a quick trip much longer than it needs to be.
+Frequent stops along the route make a trip much longer than it needs to be.
 If you’re in a rush, you should look at other options.

 Bottom line, the Deuce in Las Vegas is a great transportation option for those looking to save a few bucks, however, it moves slowly and is commonly crowded.

-Personally, I opt to skip it and pony up for an Uber to avoid wasting my vacation time away, but everyone has different priorities.
+I skip The Deuce and pony up for an Uber to avoid wasting my vacation time, but everyone has different priorities.

 Hopefully, I was able to help you navigate this simple, inexpensive public transportation option with stops up and down the Strip and Downtown Las Vegas.